21 Easy Finger Painting Ideas For Babies & Toddlers 1-2 Years Old

 A baby can experiment with finger painting at virtually any age.
 Finger painting is an excellent tummy time activity for younger infants, especially a no-mess finger painting option.

-However, it’s best to start at six months old or later.
-By this point, baby will be able to hold their head up, and potentially be sitting up fully or partially.
+By this point, baby will be able to hold their head up, and likely to be sitting up too.
 This will help support their body during the activity.

-They will also have a longer attention span and increased curiosity by six months, and this continues to grow as they age.
+They’ll also have a longer attention span and increased curiosity by six months which continues to grow as they age.
 By age one and into toddlerhood, their curiosity is booming!
-Finger painting is the perfect outlet to channel this newfound thirst for knowledge and discovery.

 What paint is safe to use on babies and toddlers hands?